department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/index.md

    description: Find where a Veteran or family member is buried in a national, state, military, or Department of the Interior cemetery.
 ---

-We can help Veterans and family members plan a military burial or memorial service.
+We can help Veterans and family members plan a burial or memorial service.
 Find out how to get burial benefits.